IBM-Cloud/jpetstore-kubernetes/istio/README.md

 With the application responding to traffic, the graphs will start highlighting what's happening under the covers.

-### Logs & Metrics collection and monitoring with Promethus
+### Logs & Metrics collection and monitoring with Prometheus

 Under `istio` folder of JPetstore app, a YAML file is provided to hold configuration for the new metric and log stream that Istio will generate and collect automatically.
 On your terminal or command prompt, navigate to `istio` folder and push the new configuration by running the below command